nobodyscripts/LeafBlowerScript/Readme.md

 option in config to return to one of the three bosses on death (with 10s wait).
 If set takes you to the boss when run.
 Equips a loadout for nuclear fuel, resets to default loadout when canceled.

+Home: Hyacinth farming - Spam grows hyacinths to farm nature gems/exp.
+Can farm bosses with WW in the background.

 ## Notes